aim-uofa/MovieDreamer/README.md

 ## 🎫 License

-For academic use, this project is licensed under [the 2-clause BSD] License(https://opensource.org/license/bsd-2-clause).
+For academic use, this project is licensed under [the 2-clause BSD License](https://opensource.org/license/bsd-2-clause).
 For commercial use, please contact [Chunhua Shen](chhshen@gmail.com).

 ## 🖊️ Citation